StellarSt0rm/GLaDOS/README.md

 GLaDOS doesn't need API keys to work, as the AI that it contacts is [BAI Chat](https://chatbot.theb.ai), a free AI tool

-If you liked this project, give it a star! ⭐ (and also one to [tgpt](https://github.com/aandrew-me/tgpt))

 <details id=0>
 <summary><h2><b>How To Install</b></h2></summary>